(mye koe FEN oh late)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience injection site irritation, back pain, constipation, lack of appetite, flatulence, tremors, or insomnia.
-Have patient report immediately to prescriber signs of infection, signs of high blood sugar (confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit), signs of bleeding (vomiting blood or vomit that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a reason or that get bigger; or any bleeding that is very bad or that will not stop), signs of progressive multifocal leukoencephalopathy (confusion, depression, trouble with memory, behavioral changes, change in strength on one side, trouble speaking, change in balance, vision changes), signs of a severe pulmonary disorder (lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse), signs of kidney problems (urinary retention, blood in urine, change in amount of urine passed, or weight gain), angina, tachycardia, bradycardia, arrhythmia, severe headache, excessive weight loss, loss of strength and energy, burning or numbness feeling, mole changes, skin growths, severe dizziness, passing out, night sweats, severe diarrhea, severe nausea, vomiting, severe abdominal pain, swelling of arms or legs, enlarged lymph nodes, pale skin, white patches in mouth, vaginitis, or jaundice (HCAHPS).
+• Patient may experience injection site irritation, nausea, vomiting, back pain, constipation, diarrhea, lack of appetite, joint pain, flatulence, tremors, or insomnia.
+Have patient report immediately to prescriber, signs of infection, signs of skin infection, signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit), signs of electrolyte problems (mood changes, confusion, muscle pain or weakness, abnormal heartbeat, seizures, lack of appetite, or severe nausea or vomiting), signs of bleeding (vomiting blood or vomit that looks like coffee grounds; coughing up blood; hematuria; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a reason or that get bigger; or any severe or persistent bleeding), signs of progressive multifocal leukoencephalopathy (confusion, depression, memory impairment, behavioral changes, change in strength on one side is greater than the other, difficulty speaking, change in balance, or vision changes), signs of a severe pulmonary disorder (lung or breathing problems like difficulty breathing, shortness of breath, or a cough that is new or worse), signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), angina, tachycardia, bradycardia, abnormal heartbeat, severe headache, edema, excessive weight loss, severe loss of strength and energy, burning or numbness feeling, muscle cramps, mole changes, skin growths, severe dizziness, passing out, vision changes, night sweats, severe abdominal pain, enlarged lymph nodes, pale skin, thrush, vaginitis, or jaundice (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.